JSS6088/JSS6088.github.io/projects/agd/water-shader.md

 ### Color each zone

-Water has four components: shallow zone, deep zone, fog zone, caustic zone.
+Each water surface has four components: shallow zone, deep zone, fog zone, caustic zone.
 The color of each zone are exposed as parameters for easy artistic control.

 <div class="video-container">
   <iframe